cozy/cozy.github.io/src/tutorials/data/queries.md

   .indexFields(["category", "created_at"])
 ```

 ⚠️ The order in the `indexFields` array can be very important for performances, especially when there are both range and equality operators: you must always index the field involved in the equality operator first.
-To understand this, one needs to understand some advanced concepts about CouchDB indexes, explained in [this section](#indexes-performances-and-design).
+To understand this, it helps to understand concepts about CouchDB indexes, explained in [this section](#indexes-performances-and-design).

 ## Sort data with Mango

 It is possible to express the order of the documents returned by a query, by using the `sort`  array.

 The sort is always done on a document field, by ascending (`asc`) or descending (`desc`) order, ascending being the default.
-One can specify several fields to sort,  by following this structure for each field:
+It is possible to specify several fields to sort,  by following this structure for each field:

 `{"fieldName": "asc"|"desc"}`